Brexit deal at hand in Brussels, Johnson struggles to win support at home

 If necessary, the bloc may hold an emergency summit later in October to either approve a deal, grant an extension or make final preparations for a chaotic split.

-Additional reporting by Elizabeth Piper in London and Padraic Halpin in Dublin; Writing by John Chalmers; Editing by Giles Elgood
+Additional reporting by Elizabeth Piper in London, Padraic Halpin in Dublin, Philip Blenkinsop, Marine Strauss and Jonas Ekblom in Brussels, Andreas Rinke in Toulouse, Michel Rose and Dominique Vidalon in Paris, Thomas Escritt in Berlin, Writing by John Chalmers, Editing by Giles Elgood